The Export Process

 Benefits:

-By the end of the day, delegates will have a clear understanding of the key factors which underpin the export process.
+Following an interactive training session, delegates will leave with a clear understanding of the key factors which underpin the export process.
 They will learn about important terminology and both practical and compliance issues for the successful fulfilment of an export sales order.

 They will leave with comprehensive notes and reference materials, and, most importantly, the confidence that they understand the principles of export and how these impact on both their individual roles, and their company.